 The Nicene Creed states that Jesus "shall come againwhose kingdom shall have no end.".
 Yet He established His kingdom upon His resurrection, contrary to the suggestion of the creed.
-As well, His kingdom ends when He returns, so it is inaccurate to suggest it has no end (1 Corinthians 15:24)
+As well, His kingdom ends when He returns, so it is inaccurate to suggest it has no end (1 Corinthians 15:24 - Then comes the end, when He delivers the kingdom to God the Father, when He puts an end to all rule and all authority and power).

 Finally, we must ask: are Creeds authorized?
-Perhaps we ought to ask too if there is a list of Christian "fundamentals "in the Bible comparable to the list given in creeds.
+Perhaps we ought to ask too if there is a list of Christian "fundamentals" in the Bible comparable to the list given in creeds.
 In fact, there is such a list in Hebrews 6:1-2 "Therefore, leaving the discussion of the elementary principles of Christ, let us go on to perfection, not laying again the foundation of repentance from dead works and of faith toward God, of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment."